Computation and Size of Interpolants for Hybrid Modal Logics: Uniform Interpolants

-The proof technique introduced above is extended in a rather straightforward way in the appendix to provide a reduction of an undecidable finite tiling problem to uniform interpolant existence, thus proving Theorem~\ref{thm:undecunform}.
+The proof technique introduced above is extended in a rather straightforward way in the full version on arXiv to provide a reduction of an undecidable finite tiling problem to uniform interpolant existence, thus proving Theorem~\ref{thm:undecunform}.
 In the reduction, one encodes $n\times m$-grids in the same way as linear orderings are encoded above.